lacios/xfce-commander/README.md

 	- Tasks as a set of folders, documents and programs;

 .
-Can be used as desktop background and brought to front when needed, or launched by any kind of shortcut, brightside, or panel launcher.
+Can be used as desktop background and brought to front when needed, or launched by keyboard shortcut, brightside, or panel launcher.

 .
 Can open sites, web searchs and web apps in its own interface.